Please also see my All-Time World Cup Team Index.

 Among the greatest defender ever from United Kingdom.
 He won three European Cups and 8 English league titles with the great Liverpool team of the 1970's and 1980's.
 Despite being one pf the greatest ever centerback from the UK, Hansen only won 26 Scotland caps.
 The reason given for his lack of caps by Scotland coaches of the 1980s was that a formidable central defensive partnership had formed between Willie Miller and Alex McLeish at Aberdeen. he played in the 1982 WC Finals, but he left off controversially the WC in 1986.

-McLeish was known for his defensive partnership with Willie Miller and Jim Leighton that won the Cup Winners' Cup in 1983 with Aberdeen.
+Alex McLeish was known for his defensive partnership with Willie Miller and Jim Leighton that won the Cup Winners' Cup in 1983 with Aberdeen.
 McLeish is Scotland's third most capped player, having gained 77 international caps between 1980 and 1993.
-He played in three World Cups with Scotland, in 1982, 1986 and 1990.
+He played in three World Cup Finals with Scotland, in 1982, 1986 and 1990.

 CB: Billy McNeill

-As the captain of "Lisbon Lions, he was the first British footballer to hold aloft the European Cup in 1967.
+As the captain of "Lisbon Lions, Billy McNeill was the first British footballer to hold aloft the European Cup, when Celtic won the Cup in 1967.
 He also won nine Scottish League championships, seven Scottish Cups, and six Scottish League Cups.
 He was voted as Cetlics' greatest captain.
-He was capped 29 times.
+He was capped 29 times for Scotland.